Mr Brainz

 Gregory Morris (born 17 May 1982), known as Mr Brainz, is an English electronic music DJ and producer from London.
 He currently has a radio show on popular underground internet radio station Sub.FM which is broadcast every two weeks.
-Mr Brainz is the founder of several websites including UK Garage community Slick n Fresh and Social DJ promotion tool TunePushr.
+Mr Brainz is the founder of several websites including UK garage community Slick n Fresh and social DJ promotion tool TunePushr.
 He exposed SoundCloud's close relationship with Universal Music Group after the story of his paid-for SoundCloud account being terminated went viral in 2014.

 Music

 Sub.FM show and podcast

 Since 2010, Mr Brainz has held a fortnightly radio show on popular underground internet radio station Sub.FM.
 The show airs on Saturdays 3PM - 5PM GMT.
-The show is subsequently podcasted the day after under the Bumpy UK Garage With DJ Brainz brand.
-The show is listed as playing '"brand new Underground Garage & Bass."'
+The show is subsequently podcasted the day after under the Bumpy UK Garage with DJ Brainz brand.
+The show is listed as playing "brand new underground garage & bass".
 The podcast has featured in the "What's Hot" section of iTunes podcasts.

 Previous radio shows

-Mr Brainz first DJed on former London Pirate Radio Station London Underground 89.4fm, a station that was a springboard for many well known UK Garage acts including Tuff Jam, MJ Cole, Qualifide, Dubz4Klubz and Rossi B & Luca.
-Mr Brainz hosted the show alongside DJ Pinky.
-The duo went by Pinky and the Brain.
+Mr Brainz first DJed on former London pirate radio station London Underground 89.4fm, a station that was a springboard for many well known UK garage acts including Tuff Jam, MJ Cole, Qualifide, Dubz4Klubz and Rossi B & Luca.
+Mr Brainz hosted the show alongside DJ Pinky, and the duo went by the name Pinky and the Brain.
 The show aired between 1999 and 2002.

-Between 2004 and 2010 Mr Brainz DJed on the iTunes Radio-listed Pressure Radio.
+Between 2004 and 2010, Mr Brainz DJed on the iTunes radio-listed Pressure Radio.

 Music production

-Since 2012 Mr Brainz has released music as part of a production duo under Orpheus:ldn in collaboration with an artist known as Muad'dib.
+Since 2012, Mr Brainz has released music as part of a production duo under Orpheus:ldn in collaboration with an artist known as Muad'dib.
 The music has been described as "beautifully charming" with a "dark tone".